 The wide application of DNA storage technology is greatly benefiting from fast, accurate, low-cost DNA sequencing (“read”) and synthesis (“write”) services.
 As the cost of sequencing decreases exponentially with the trajectory like Moore’s Law, the reading and comprehending of genetic sequences is no longer the bottleneck for DNA data storage.
 However, accurately writing data is still the main obstacle to accomplishing DNA storage.
 Researchers are mainly faced with two difficulties: the flux and the cost of the second-generation DNA synthesis technology widely used currently cannot meet the needs of DNA data storage.
 Although the conversion of digital information into DNA is improving, there are still great challenges to overcome.

-- With their self-developed DNA StudioTM, Synbio Technologies manages to achieve the conversion among Chinese and English characters to the 4 bases of DNA: A, T, C, G.
+- With our proprietary DNA StudioTM, we can successfully achieve conversion among Chinese and English characters to the 4 bases of DNA: A, T, C, G.